 You might want to think about what food your kids will eat though.
-A LOT of Korean food is spicy and very meaty, so do some research on what you fancy trying and everyone should be happy with their meal.
+A lot of Korean food is spicy and very meaty, so do some research on what you fancy trying and everyone should be happy with their meal.
 Also, kids’ portions don’t exactly exist, because the food is a sharing experience – the entire family is meant to order a big pot of dak-galbi (or whatever) together.

 Is it safe to drive in South Korea?

-Well, YES it is safe to drive in South Korea, as many Koreans obviously do, but it may not be worth it.
+Well, yes it is safe to drive in South Korea, as many Koreans obviously do, but it may not be worth it.

 If you’re thinking of going on a road trip, but haven’t driven abroad before, we wouldn’t recommend it.
-Its much more stress-free to just take public transport, which is more reliable and runs ALL OVER the country.
+Its much more stress-free to just take public transport, which is more reliable and runs all over the country.

-Drivers in South Korea are also CRAZY FAST.
+Drivers in South Korea are also crazy fast.
 It’s so bad that there’s actually a huge rate of road traffic accidents.
-The government has been trying to clamp down on speeding, which means there are LOADS of cameras on the highways.
+The government has been trying to clamp down on speeding, which means there are loads of cameras on the highways.

 That said, there are some nice road trips to be had and rural areas are a lot safer.
 Just watch out for those speedy highway buses and wear your seatbelt.
-(Why WOULDN’T YOU?)

 Is Uber safe in South Korea?